sailinglab/pgm-spring-2019/_posts/2019-01-09-lecture-notes-template.md

 ---
 layout: distill
-title: lecture notes template
+title: Introduction to Graphical Models
 description: an example of a distill-style lecture notes that showcases the main elements
-date: 2019-01-09
+date: 2019-01-14

 lecturers:
   - name: Eric Xing